How to Optimize User Onboarding in 9 Steps

 “Product people should not think that having the best product out there will automatically solve their user onboarding,” says Carlos Gonzales de Villaumbrosio, CEO of Product School.
 “It’s the other way around.
 No matter how much you invest in marketing or design, you will be wasting resources if your user’s first minutes with your product don’t contribute to your future growth.”

-User onboarding influences your product’s first impression, and makes customers decide whether they want to continue using your solution in the future.
-Here, we outline nine ways you can ensure your user onboarding process is optimized.
+User onboarding influences your product's first impression and makes potential customers decide whether they want to continue using your solution in the future.
+Here, we outline nine ways to optimize your user onboarding process.

 1. Eliminate Unnecessary Friction During Sign-up

-The average sign-up conversion rate for SaaS companies is only 36%.
-The sign-up process needs to have as few obstacles as possible so the user can feel comfortable taking the first step.
-The fewer barriers there are to registration, the more likely users are to sign up.
+Across the board, from well-known brands to small-to-midsize businesses (SMBs), the average conversion rate ranges from 2--5%.
+With such metrics, it's clear that the sign-up process needs to have as few obstacles as possible so the user can feel comfortable taking the first step.
+The fewer barriers to registration, the more likely users are to sign up.

 Obstacles during sign-up can include too many form fields and heavy text explanations about features.
 The key is not to overwhelm the new user at the first touchpoint, so they sign up for your platform and start using the product as soon as possible.

 A great way to simplify the sign-up process is to include one-click sign-ups, which are becoming increasingly popular.
-They allow new users to instantly register for your product with their social media, email, or other accounts.
-This lets users create a new account without having to manually enter their information and come up with a new password.
+They allow new users to instantly register for your product through social media, email, or other accounts.
+This lets users create a new account without manually entering their information and creating a new password.

-Take this example from project management tool Trello:
+Take this example from the project management tool Trello:

 Once the user decides to sign up, they can instantly create an account by using their Google, Microsoft, Apple, or Slack account.
 Then, with just one click, they can get started using Trello.